jschuster/-jschuster.github.io/_posts/2021/2021-10-06-android-studio-as-diff-tool.md

 ```
 studio ~/.gitconfig
 ```
-If you configured SourceTree beforehand you will see, the SourceTree configuration is embedded directly into your `.gitconfig` among other configurations.
+If you configured Sourcetree beforehand you will see, the Sourcetree configuration is embedded directly into your `.gitconfig` among other configurations.

 ```bash
 ...